Mac & Cheese - Comfort Food Extraordinaire

 2 cups Panko bread crumbs

-1/3 cup Parmigiano Reggiano, finely grated (I like shredded Veldhuizen Sharp Shooter
+1/3 cup Parmigiano Reggiano, finely grated (or another harder, longer-aged Texas

 Preheat oven to 350⁰F.

 Cook pasta according to package instructions.
 Drain & cool on a sheet pan.
-Keep a cup or two of the cooking water in reserve.
+Keep a two cups of the cooking water in reserve.

 In a large, heavy pot (preferably oven proof), melt butter with olive oil over medium heat.
-Stir in flour to make a roux & cook for 4 minutes, stirring constantly.
-Add milk to roux slowly, stirring constantly for approximately 4 minutes more to allow the béchamel sauce to warm and thicken, but not brown.
+Stir in flour to make a roux stirring constantly for 4-5 minutes (as long as it takes to drink one cold beer – reward for the chef.
+Add milk to roux slowly, stirring constantly for approximately 5 minutes more to allow the béchamel sauce to warm and thicken, but not brown.
 Stir in salt & nutmeg.

-Stir in cheese #1 & mix well.
-Stir in cheese #2 & mix well.
-Stir in cream cheese & mix well.
-Cook over low heat until cheese is melted & the sauce starts to thicken.
+Stir in cheese #1 and mix well.
+Stir in cheese #2 and mix well.
+Stir in cheese #3 and mix well.
+Cook over low heat until cheese is melted and sauce starts to thicken.

-Add mustard, Worcestershire sauce, 1 teaspoon salt & white pepper (and/or other seasoning - 1 tsp or more).
-Stir to mix well & remove from heat.
+Add the second beer, mustard, Worcestershire sauce, 1 teaspoon salt & seasoning (or white pepper).
+Stir to mix well and remove from heat.

 Stir pasta into the béchamel.
 Mix well.
-If the mixture is too thick, add portions of milk, Half & Half and/or reserved pasta cooking water to adjust the texture – it should stir easily at this point.
+If the mixture is too thick, add portions of milk, Half & Half and/or reserved pasta cooking water to adjust the texture – it should stir easily and not be “gloppy” at this point.

-Either leave the Mac & Cheese in the large oven-proof pot, or transfer to a large, greased baking dish, approximately 14”x10”x2.5” in size.
+Either leave the Mac & Cheese in the large oven-proof pot to serve right off the stove.
+Or, transfer to a large, greased baking dish, approximately 14”x10”x2.5” in size.

 In a mixing bowl, combine ½ cup melted butter with breadcrumbs.
 Stir in grated Parmigiano-Reggiano (or Sharp Shooter/Old Redneck Cheddar).
 Top the Mac & Cheese with bread crumb mixture.
 Bake for 30 minutes or until golden brown.

 Meat, poultry, or seafood variations for this recipe are many & varied.
-At the step when mixing the pasta with the béchamel, add one of the following:
+At the step when mixing pasta into the béchamel, add one of the following: